 One of the biggest problems I see with people trying the keto diet for weight loss is using “dirty keto” and “lazy keto” methods.

-Dirty keto is when you eat pretty much anything you want as long as you keep your carbohydrates low and hit all your macronutrient requirements.
-This usually involves a lot of processed foods and other junk that isn’t good for your body and metabolism.
+Dirty keto is when you eat pretty much anything you want as long as you keep your carbohydrates low, high fat, and hit all your macronutrient requirements.
+This usually involves a lot of processed foods and other junk that isn’t all that keto friendly.

-Lazy keto is when you don’t count your calories but you do keep your carbohydrates intake below 50g per day.
-The theory behind this is you can eat until you feel full and you should lose weight as long as you’re in ketosis by keeping your carb intake to a minimum.
+Lazy keto is when you don’t count your calories, eat high fat, and keep your carbohydrates intake below 50g per day.
+The theory behind this is you can eat until you feel full and you should be losing weight as long as you’re in ketosis by keeping your carb intake to a minimum.

 The problem with this is they both contain processed foods that lack nutrients.
 If your body isn’t getting the needed micronutrients (vitamins, minerals, etc.) then your metabolism is going to slow down.
-And in the end, you won’t burn as much fat as you want (10).
+And in the end, your fat burning and weight loss will go down the tubes (10).

-Dairy is a food you have to watch out for on the keto diet.
-It’s surprisingly high in sugars and causes an insulinemic response in your body (11).
+Dairy products aren’t a keto friendly food for the most part so you have to watch out for on the keto diet.
+Yeah it’s high fat but it’s surprisingly high in sugars and causes an insulinemic response in your body (11).
 It could easily kick you out of ketosis which will throw off your weight loss results.
-Plus dairy for many people causes an allergic response in their body resulting in high inflammation (12).
+Since it’s high fat it’ll also contain many calories which won’t help you lose weight.
+Plus dairy products for many people causes an allergic response in their body resulting in high inflammation (12).
 Inflammation in the body can lead to increases in weight gain (13).

-Eating out at restaurants can also throw a monkey wrench into your results as well.
-Even though you may order a low carb option at the restaurant that doesn’t mean it won’t contain a sky-high amount of calories and hidden sugars/carbs (14).
-Pre-making your meals is the best way to know for sure what exactly you’re eating.
+If you’re eating out at restaurants can also throw a monkey wrench into your results as well.
+Even though you may order a “keto friendly” low carb option at the restaurant that doesn’t mean it won’t contain a sky-high amount of calories and hidden sugars/carbs (14).
+Pre-making your keto friendly meals is the best way to know for sure what exactly you’re eating.

 Lastly, most people on the keto diet replace their sugar cravings with artificial sweeteners.
 Health studies have found artificial sweeteners lead to weight gain despite them contains zero calories or sugars (15).
 Sugar alcohols such as maltitol, sorbitol and xylitol can still cause an insulinemic response in the body (16).
 The one sugar alcohol that won’t can a blood glucose response is erythritol.